dartlangfr/ng-darrrt-codelab/docs/step-1.md

+### What is Angular ?
+Angular is a client-side structural framework for creating dynamic web applications.
+It uses HTML as the template language and allows you to extend HTML to accommodate the needs of your application.
+Angular helps you extend HTML’s syntax to create custom elements and attributes that contain application behavior.
+Angular reduces the need to do DOM manipulation as Directives create reusable components that do most of what you need without requiring you to repeat DOM boilerplate everywhere.
+This allows you to concentrate on your application’s logic, and not on how to trick the browser into doing what you want.
+The MVC pattern from Angular’s perspective: Separate applications into distinct presentation, data, and logic components.
+Encourage loose coupling between these components.

 ## 1. Run the skeleton app.
 > **Goal**: In this step, you open the source files, familiarize yourself with the Dart and HTML code, and run the app.

 _**Keywords**: TODO_

 1. Expand the `1-blankbadge` directory.
   In Dart Editor, expand the `1-blankbadge` directory by clicking the little arrow ► to the left of its name.